 Leaky gut is a condition where your intestines become permeable and larger particles are able to enter the bloodstream.
 Our body then sees that those particles are foreign and attacks them while attacking regular healthy cells at the same time and compromising the immune system.
 This leaky gut situation also causes digestive and intestinal problems.
-Candida overgrowth, Celiac disease, Irritable bowel syndrome (IBS), Inflammable bowel disease (IBS), allergies, malabsorption and loads of other autoimmune diseases are all associated to a leaky gut.
+Candida overgrowth, Celiac disease, irritable bowel syndrome (IBS), inflammable bowel disease (IBS), allergies, malabsorption and loads of other autoimmune diseases are all associated with a leaky gut.

 I think that dealing with leaky gut is the way to also deal with the other problems that are linked to it.
 Heal your gut and the rest will follow.

-Some of the worst offenders that contribute to the development of a leaky gut in the first place are gluten and grains in general, NSAIDs (Non-steroidal anti-inflammatory drugs: advils, motrin, ibuprofen, …), dairy products and plain general inflammation, chronic stress and lack of sleep.
+Some of the worst offenders that contribute to the development of a leaky gut in the first place are gluten and grains in general, NSAIDs (non-steroidal anti-inflammatory drugs: Advil, Motrin, ibuprofen), dairy products and plain general inflammation, chronic stress and lack of sleep.
 Never consume grains, dairy, vegetable oils, legumes, sugar, yeast or NSAIDs when trying to heal your gut.

 Also try to limit the amount of fruit you eat.
-Ideally, You’d want to eat no fruits at all.
+Ideally, you’d want to eat no fruits at all.
 It feeds Candida and if you have a leaky gut, you automatically have Candida problems.
 Don’t worry, you don’t really need fruits in your diet and vegetables as your only source of carbs will do just fine.
-If you want to hack things even further, I would stay just out of ketosis, which means about 60g of carbs per day or more.
-You’ll see that it doesn’t take that much vegetables to reach that 60g.
+If you want to take things even further, maybe try staying just out of ketosis, which means about 60g of carbs per day or more.
+You’ll see that it doesn’t take many vegetables to reach that 60g.
 Make sure your vegetables are well-cooked and soft.
 It makes them much easier to digest.
-Eat lots of leafy green vegetables, your body needs the precious nutrients in them.
+Eat lots of leafy green vegetables.
+Your body needs the precious nutrients in them.

-Here are other foods that I would recommend to eliminate from your diet until you’re 100% healed:
+Here are other foods that we would recommend eliminating from your diet until you’re 100% healed:

-I personally believe that most people would do better without them.
+We personally believe that most people would do better without them.
 They can be somewhat gut irritating and contain small amounts of antinutrients.
-My personal opinion on nuts is that they’re not supposed to be eaten frequently or in huge quantities.
-I also read about a lot of people feeling better without them.
+Our personal opinion on nuts is that they’re not supposed to be eaten frequently or in huge quantities.
+We also read about a lot of people feeling better without them.

 This sounds like the name of an underground street fighting group, but it’s really the name of a family of vegetables.
-Night shades are a family that include vegetables that are quite new to human consumption and that contain chemicals that are irritant.
-Night shades include bell peppers, hot peppers. tomatoes, eggplants and potatoes.
+Nightshades are a family that includes vegetables that are quite new to human consumption and that contain chemicals that are irritating.
+Night shades include bell peppers, hot peppers, tomatoes, eggplants and potatoes.
 Eliminate them when dealing with an autoimmune problem.